kaidyth/lexa/README.md

 Starts a new DNS, DoT, and HTTPS REST server for instance and service discovery.
 The server should be configured to point to your LXD instance for discovery.

 Usage: `lexa server --config /path/to/lexa.hcl`

 > By default Lexa will search for lexa.hcl in the local and home directory of the user running it if a configuration path is not defined, and will gracefully fallback to sane defaults otherwise.

-### Agent

-A local agent that runs inside your LXD container to inform the server about services running on the host.

-Usage: `lexa agent --config /path/to/lexa.hcl`

-> By default Lexa will search for lexa.hcl in the local and home directory of the user running it if a configuration path is not defined, and will gracefully fallback to sane defaults otherwise.

-### Cluster

-Cluster provides an overlay interface for querying multiple lexa backends, which you can use to loadbalancer across multiple LXD servers.
-Lexa cluster simply queries all known backend `lexa server` nodes, then returns an aggregated dataset, and does not translate mixed IP addresses across different LXD networks or NATs.

-As an example, you may use Lexa cluster if you have multiple servers running their own LXD instance, and need to know the bridge, or wireguard IP address of any node known to any backend Lexa server.

-Lexa Cluster exposes the same HTTP and DNS API's as `lexa server`.

-Usage: `lexa cluster --config /path/to/lexa.hcl`

-> By default Lexa will search for lexa.hcl in the local and home directory of the user running it if a configuration path is not defined, and will gracefully fallback to sane defaults otherwise.